General advice for students, staff and visitors

 Typical symptoms of coronavirus include:

-- A cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.
+- A new, continuous cough that may progress to a severe pneumonia causing shortness of breath and breathing difficulties.

-- A loss or changed sense of normal smell or taste (anosmia)
+- A loss or change to your sense of smell or taste (anosmia)

 Generally, coronavirus can cause more severe symptoms in people with weakened immune systems, older people, and those with long-term conditions like diabetes, cancer and chronic lung disease.